 If you are looking for the best natural and clean foundations this post is for you!
-Below are my 20 best natural and clean foundation picks for 2020 that approximate the formulation, vibration, and ethos of Afterglow.
+Below are my 20 best natural and clean foundation picks for 2021 that approximate the formulation, vibration, and the Afterglow ethos.

 If you’ve found your way to this particular blog post, you may be looking for a comparable replacement for your now unavailable Afterglow Organic Infused Mineral Foundation.